RedDawe/RoutesValidator/README.md

-This project was my Bachelor's thesis available at https://is.muni.cz/auth/th/d47zr/Bakalarska_prace.pdf
+This project was my Bachelor's thesis.
+It is available at https://is.muni.cz/auth/th/d47zr/Bakalarska_prace.pdf